lyteword/chspurgeon-tod/volume-3/psalm-56.md

 **Verse 5.** *Every day they wrest my words,* etc. Mr. Jewel, the Bishop of Salisbury, who, according to his life, died most godly and patiently, at the point of death used the versicle of the Hymn, "Te Deum, ""O Lord, in thee have I trusted, let me never be confounded, " whereupon, suppressing the rest, they published that the principle champion of the heretics, in his very last words, cried he was confounded. *Lord Bacon's "Bible Thoughts."*

 **Verse 5.** *They wrest my words.* Whatever Christ said in justification of himself was twisted to a meaning injurious to him.
-So it is still in the world, self justification by words answers but little purpose with ungodly men. *W. Wilson, D.D.,* 1860.
+So it is still in the world, self justification by words answers but little purpose with ungodly men. *W. Wilson, D. D.,* 1860.

 **Verse 6.** *They mark my steps.* Go whither I will, they are at my heels. *William Nicholson(-1671), in "David's Harp Strung and Tuned."*